I imagine you’re here because you share the same facial hair frustrations?

-Dermaplaning removes the uppermost layer of dead skin cells giving deeper exfoliation, revealing baby soft skin.
+Dermaplaning removes the uppermost layer of dead skin cells, giving deeper exfoliation to reveal baby soft skin.
 The process also triggers cell regeneration and stimulates collagen production due to the dermabrassive effect.
-Removing the dead skin cells and ‘vellus’ hair from the face gives a smooth, clean feel to the face.
-Skin care products can be absorbed more readily and makeup application is smoother.
+Removing the dead skin cells and vellus hair from the face gives a smooth, clean feel.
+Skincare products may be absorbed more readily and makeup application is smoother.

-Myth – The Hair Will Grow Back Thicker/courser
+Myth – The Hair Will Grow Back Thicker/Courser.

-How To Use
+How To Use…

-Also, if you’re heading out, remember to use a good SPF as the skin will be a little more sun sensitive for a day or so.
+Also, if you’re heading out, remember to use a good SPF as the skin will be a little more sun-sensitive for a day or so.
 Each razor is good for a few shaves and can be cleaned with a disinfectant solution.
 I have an antiseptic spray which I use to keep mine clean between uses.
 The razors also come with a little cap for hygiene reasons and to protect the blade.
-Just to reiterate, if this is something you think you might try, please do be careful particularly the first time.
+Just to reiterate, if this is something you think you might try, please do be careful, particularly the first time.
 Use with caution until you find your way.
 You’ll soon gain confidence as you go along.